dan-edie/Team_ETL_Project/README.md

     Moreover, the whole data was read from the table and loaded to the new data frame.
 The data frame was sorted by score and album.
 Finally, the transformed data frame was saved to csv file.

-    Summary
-    We extracted these data sets from different sources.
-Those data are loaded into data frame andmerged based on shared fields (album and artists).
+    Summary, We extracted these data sets from different sources.
+Those data are loaded into data frame and merged based on shared fields (album reviews and artists songs).
 The dataset was cleaned by removing duplicates and unnecessary data.
-    And the final data frame was loaded into database.
+Then the final data frame was loaded into the database.

 # Project Submission Requirements